fgremper/CloudStudio/WorkLog.md

 * upload non-committed files from plugin
 * store uncommitted/committed views in db
 * new and better query for class awareness view
+* send depth of parent history (for branch view)
+* get familiar with java diff library
+* explicitly send branch: commitid in {} and active branch and modify timestamp from client for "branch view"

 ('TODO' as well as 'Done' is incomplete, because I forget to write stuff down here ~~a lot~~ sometimes, sorry!
 Trying to do it, though!)